stephenmg12/yapeal/lib/Yapeal/docs/WhyMonolog.md

-Logging in Yapeal has gone through a lot of changes over the years from using the settings in PHP itself to some custom designs and the latest system [Log4php].
+Logging in Yapeal has gone through a lot of changes over the years from using the settings in PHP itself to some custom designs and the latest system [Log4php][1].
 Each has generally been an improve over the last but in the end I have never been really been happy with the result.
-Below I will go over some of my thoughts about logging and why I have decided to go with [Monolog], for now at least.
+Below I will go over some of my thoughts about logging and why I have decided to go with [Monolog][2], for now at least.

 ### Before Log4php ###